 Ottawa Street Farmers Market 3 Britannia Avenue, Hamilton, Ontario, CanadaOpen Saturdays, 8 am - 2 pm.
 A year-round, open-aired market established in 1955.
 There are 20+ vendors of local, farm-fresh fruits, vegetables, meat, flowers, honey, eggs, syrup and baked […]

-STEAM Saturdays Workshop: Dirt
+STEAM Saturdays Workshop: Solar Power

 Cineplex Family Favourites Movies